 Weight training programmes have a lot of success when it comes to helping people lose weight.
 It also leads to an incredible thing called 'after burn' - where your body will keep burning calories up to 72 hours after your workout is complete.

 Loss of balance and stability, especially as we get older can be stressful and a source of worry.
 Weight training develops large muscle groups and overall core strength.
-This, in turn, leads to much better balance.
+This, in turn, leads to a much better balance.

 Need help choosing the best home weight for your fitness goals and budget?
 Here’s a summary of the most common types of weights: